Professional wrestling throws: Samoan driver

 The attacking wrestler drapes an opponent over their shoulders in a fireman's carry position and then takes hold of the opponent and pulls them over their shoulder and down to the mat while falling to a sitting position so that the opponent lands on their upper back and neck between the legs of the wrestler, facing towards them.
 It is used as finishing moves by wrestlers such as TNA wrestlers Su Yung (Panic Switch), and Ash by Elegance (formerly known as Dana Brooke in WWE), and is also used by Chris Sabin (Cradle Shock, which consists of a cross-legged carry), Santos Escobar (Phantom Driver) and Lyra Valkyria (Nightwing).
 Former WWE Diva Ivory uses this as a signature move.
-Shinsuke Nakamura formerly used the move as a finisher as Landslide, only to later change his primary finisher to the Bomaye/Kinshasa, although he stills occasionally uses the move as a signature.
+Shinsuke Nakamura formerly used the move as a finisher as Landslide, only to later change his primary finisher to the Bomaye/Kinshasa, although he still occasionally uses the move as a signature.
 A variant of the move, which involves a wrist-clutch, is used by Shingo Takagi as the Last of the Dragon or Last Falconry.